Monocular Diagnostic Lab

 3. Facility and Infrastructure

-• Location: Choose a site with easy access for clients and sample logistics.
+• Location: Select the location that is easy to access by the clients and sample logistics.

 • Utilities: Ensure reliable water supply, drainage, electricity (with backup), and ventilation.